bangsluke/bangsluke.github.io/docusaurus/docs/Projects/Dorkinians/DorkiniansStats.md

 <img src="/img/Dorkinians/Sheets and Website Explained.png" alt="Stats Sheets and Website Explained" width="800"></img>

-- The site is hosted on Netlify (https://app.netlify.com/sites/dorkinians-stats-site/overview) - a website hosting site
+- The site is hosted on Netlify (<a href="https://app.netlify.com/sites/dorkinians-stats-site/overview" target="_blank">https://app.netlify.com/sites/dorkinians-stats-site/overview</a>) - a website hosting site
-- The code is hosted on GitHub (https://github.com/bangsluke/Dorkinians-Dev-Site)
+- The code is hosted on GitHub (<a href="https://github.com/bangsluke/Dorkinians-Dev-Site" target="_blank">https://github.com/bangsluke/Dorkinians-Dev-Site</a>)
 - The domain name "https://www.dorkiniansfcstats.co.uk/" is bought and owned for the next three years, expiring on 14/11/2026.

 ## Debugging Stats Problems